flame-engine/flame/doc/effects.md

 Applied to `PositionComponent`s, this effect can be used to move the component to new positions, using an [animation curve](https://api.flutter.dev/flutter/animation/Curves-class.html).

-The speed is measured in pixels/s, and remember that you can give `duration` as an argument instead of `speed`.
+The speed is measured in pixels per second, and remember that you can give `duration` as an argument instead of `speed`.

 Usage example:
 ```dart